The Getaway (novel): Symbolism

 Much has been made of the symbolism of the last third of the book, in which the text transitions from a gritty crime thriller into a surreal and heavily allegorical drama.
 The caves that Ma Santis compels McCoy and Carol to hide in have been analogized to tombs or graves, the manure pile to rot and decomposition, and the boat ride to crossing the River Styx.
 Additionally, El Rey itself is compared to Hell, for it is described as a place where people "seem to live an eternity" and suffer immensely all the while.
+El Rey is mentioned in the movie From Dusk till Dawn by George Clooney's character Seth several times.
+At the end, he asks Juliette Lewis' character Kate if she knows what El Rey is when she asks to accompany him there.

 Film adaptations

 The novel has been adapted into films twice.
 Sam Peckinpah's 1972 film version of The Getaway starred Steve McQueen and Ali MacGraw.
-The 1994 film version of The Getaway starred Alec Baldwin and Kim Basinger.
+Roger Donaldson's 1994 film version of The Getaway starred Alec Baldwin and Kim Basinger.
 In both films the surreal ending in the hellish domain of El Rey is discarded for a happy ending in which Doc and his wife ultimately escape to freedom.